 WATER RESOURCES CONSERVATION AND PROTECTION PROVIDE A SUSTAINABLE WATER SUPPLY BY PROTECTING, CONSERVING, AND REUSING THE CITY'S WATER SUPPLY, BY MAINTAINING AND IMPROVING THE CITY'S WATER QUALITY, AND BY EDUCATING THE PUBLIC ABOUT THEIR ROLE IN THESE EFFORTS.
-(Goal A Carried Forward) Performance Measures: Success in addressing Objectives and Policies of GOAL CSR 2 shall be measured utilizing the following performance indicators: - Increase in the availability and use of reclaimed wastewater; - Increase in the number of new developments using reclaimed wastewater; - Number of pollutants and pollutant levels detected in bodies of water; - Change in number of new cases of saltwater intrusion in public wellfields; - Change in the number of water bodies meeting state water quality standards; and, - Number of substandard stormwater management systems retrofitted.
+Performance Measures: Success in addressing Objectives and Policies of GOAL CSR 2 shall be measured utilizing the following performance indicators: - Increase in the availability and use of reclaimed wastewater; - Increase in the number of new developments using reclaimed wastewater; - Number of pollutants and pollutant levels detected in bodies of water; - Change in number of new cases of saltwater intrusion in public wellfields; - Change in the number of water bodies meeting state water quality standards; and, - Number of substandard stormwater management systems retrofitted.
 Objective CSR 2.1 Water Resource Contamination Focus on detecting and eliminating water resource contamination and instituting preventative measures to protect water supply sources.
-(Objective A-1 Carried Forward) Objective PFE 3.1 Policy CSR 2.1.1 Continue monitoring groundwater conditions through installation of monitoring wells consistent with the County's Wellfield Protection Ordinance and the City's Industrial Pretreatment Program, as well as applicable State and Federal requirements.
-(Policy A-1.1 Carried Forward) Policy PFE 2.1.1 Policy CSR 2.1.2 Encourage existing the preservation groundwater recharge areas through sensitive site planning, including maximizing open space, pretreatment of stormwater runoff, etc. In the case of environmentally sensitive lands, such preservation may include sensitive development under "planned development" concepts, exaction (public site dedication provisions of the Land Development Regulations), and acquisition (including the County Environmentally Sensitive Lands Acquisition Program).
-(Policy A-1.3 Carried Forward) Policy OPR 1.2.3 Policy CSR 2.1.3 Continue water resource monitoring and protection programs and proactively address potential impacts on the coastal aquifer from increased chlorides due to a changing climate and sea level rise.
+Objective PFE 3.1 Policy CSR 2.1.1 Continue monitoring groundwater conditions through installation of monitoring wells consistent with the County's Wellfield Protection Ordinance and the City's Industrial Pretreatment Program, as well as applicable State and Federal requirements.
+Policy PFE 2.1.1 Policy CSR 2.1.2 Encourage the preservation of existing groundwater recharge areas through sensitive site planning, including maximizing open space, pretreatment of stormwater runoff, etc. In the case of environmentally sensitive lands, such preservation may include sensitive development under "planned development" concepts, exaction (public site dedication provisions of the Land Development Regulations), and acquisition (including the County Environmentally Sensitive Lands Acquisition Program).
+Policy OPR 1.2.3 Policy CSR 2.1.3 Continue water resource monitoring and protection programs and proactively address potential impacts on the coastal aquifer from increased chlorides due to a changing climate and sea level rise.
 Policy HCE 3.4.2 Policy PFE 2.1.1 Policy CSR 2.1.4 Continue to monitor developments in the field of water treatment technology, including desalinization, and utilize the most cost-effective technology available to meet long-term demands.
-(Policy A-1.2 Carried Forward) Policy CSR 2.1.5 Protect existing wellfields and water supplies, and plan for infrastructure replacement and wellfield relocation as needed in consideration of potential increased coastal flooding, sea level rise, saltwater intrusion, and other potential future climate change impacts using the most recent sea level rise projections from the Southeast Florida Regional Climate Compact.
+Policy CSR 2.1.5 Protect existing wellfields and water supplies, and plan for infrastructure replacement and wellfield relocation as needed in consideration of potential increased coastal flooding, sea level rise, saltwater intrusion, and other potential future climate change impacts using the most recent sea level rise projections from the Southeast Florida Regional Climate Compact.
 This could include potential saltwater intrusion mitigation using reuse, stormwater, C-51 or other sources of water.
 Policy CME 3.1.2 Policy PFE 2.1.1, 2.3.1 Objective CSR 2.2 Wellfield Protection Implement and expand upon the concepts, principles, and regulations contained in the Palm Beach County Wellfield Protection Program.
-(Objective A-2 Carried Forward)